sh4nks/flask-plugins/docs/index.rst

 ================

 Every ``Plugin`` should implement this class.
-It is used to get plugin specific data (later, I want to use for the metadata a ``.json`` file or something like this) and to call the methods which are stated below.
+It is used to get plugin specific data and the :class:`PluginManager` tries call the methods which are stated below.

 .. autoclass:: Plugin

-  .. autoattribute:: name

-  .. autoattribute:: description

-  .. autoattribute:: author

-  .. autoattribute:: license

-  .. autoattribute:: version

   .. automethod:: setup

-  .. automethod:: enable

-  .. automethod:: disable

   .. automethod:: install